dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/using-azure-service-fabric.md

 **Figure 4-29**.
 Business microservice mapped to a Service Fabric application with containers and stateful services

-For up-to-date news about container support in Azure Service Fabric, see [Service Fabric and containers](https://docs.microsoft.com/azure/service-fabric/service-fabric-containers-overview).
+For more information about container support in Azure Service Fabric, see [Service Fabric and containers](https://docs.microsoft.com/azure/service-fabric/service-fabric-containers-overview).

 ## Stateless versus stateful microservices